BsaibesT/bsaibest.github.io/_pages/links.md

 nav_order: 4
 ---

-[Ashley Dale](<https://daleas0120.github.io/>), a fellow physicist who does some great work in condensed matter and macine learning.
+[Ashley Dale](<https://daleas0120.github.io/>), a fellow physicist who does some great work in condensed matter and in macine learning.